FilipAugustowski/CPSC354Blog/HaskellTutorial.md

+# Haskell Tutorial

 In the following blog post I will give a small tutorial on how to begin understanding and using Haskell.

-Downloading Haskell Windows:
+## Downloading Haskell Windows:
 If you are on a windows machine than this tutorial is for you.

-1) First you need to get GHCI which is basically a terminal you can activate from your powershell that gives you access to Haskell's compiler.
+### 1) First you need to get GHCI which is basically a terminal you can activate from your powershell that gives
+you access to Haskell's compiler.

 2) Open your powershell and be sure to run it as administrator